m-tajik/Final-Project-GIS/index.md

 <br>
 <iframe src="map_number_of_nuclear_plants.png" width="1080" height="640"></iframe>
 <br>
-In the map above, we spatial joined nuclear dataset with the shapefile and plotted the number of nuclear plants across states in the United States.
+<p>In the map above, we spatial joined nuclear dataset with the shapefile and plotted the number of nuclear plants across states in the United States.
+Seem like Pennsylvania, Illinois, South Carolina and California have the highest numbers of nuclear plants compared to other states.</p>
 <br>
 <iframe src="map_with_nuclear_points.png" width="800" height="1000"></iframe>
 <br>
+<p>We decided to check how many and which nuclear plants are located in New Jersey.
+The map above presents the population density of NJ from census data.
+However, we are interested in areas thts are more populated compard to other areas.
+Therefore, we calculated the CVs of population, and picked those below 40 (4% when normalized).
+The reason we are doing that is that the less the CVs, the more polulation living in the aread since the dispersion aorund the median population is less.
+It means, areas are equally and normally populated.
+The hatched areas represent the most populated areas, which is another layer of population data with CVs less than 40.
+Moreover, the red points represent nuclear plants in NJ. it appreas tht 3 nuclear plants each Salem_1, Salem_2, and Hope Creek_1 are locared on coast lines where it is less populated, versus Oyster Creek nuclear plant which is close to populated areas.
+This map is the result of spatial joining of multiple layers of census data, and nuclear plants dataset.  </p>